Travel Insurance After Departure

 IMPORTANT – PLEASE CAREFULLY READ ALL THIS INFORMATION

-The ONLY policies that we can issue after departure from the UK (or EU) are the Single Trip Short Stay or Single Trip Long Stay versions (NOT Annual Multi-Trip) of the Navigator Silver, Navigator Gold & Navigator Diamond policies (not Motorcycle Silver and Motorcycle Gold).
-All our other policies including Motorcycle Silver and Motorcycle Gold are INVALID if purchased after departure.
+All our other policies are INVALID if purchased after departure.
 During the buying process, you will be offered a tick box option for “ALREADY DEPARTED COVER”.
 You MUST tick this box.
+When you tick the box, it will automatically increase the cost by 25%, the After Departure supplement.
 If you are not offered this tick box option for Already Departed Cover, you are not buying the right policy and it will be INVALID.
 Navigator Silver, Navigator Gold & Navigator Diamond Single Trip or Long Stay are the ONLY three policies that will offer you this tick box.

 When ticking the Already Departed Cover box, you are accepting the following special conditions for policies commenced after departure from the UK or your country of residence in the EU/EEA.
 Please read these conditions very carefully and make sure that you aware of the implications :

 1 – Travel Insurance after leaving home cannot be dated the same day as purchased – it MUST be dated next day or later.

 2 – If there has been a gap of more than 7 days, when you have been uninsured, between expiry of your last policy (if applicable) and the start of this policy, there will be a 14 day waiting period for the start of ILLNESS cover.
 However, this 14 day period starts counting from the day you actually buy the policy (therefore the issue date), so if you are able to buy it 14 days before you need cover to start, the 14 days will have lapsed by the time you need the medical cover.